thesteve0/datascience-template-CUDA/README.md

 # PyTorch ML DevContainer Template

-Template for PyTorch ML projects optimized for 12GB VRAM GPUs with safe dependency management and automatic external project integration.
+Template for PyTorch ML projects optimized for 12GB VRAM GPUs with safe dependency management and external project integration.

 ## What This Template Provides